Transparency · labelling · training

 BSI: Artificial Intelligence and IT Security

-The Federal Office for Information Security (BSI) examines interactions between AI and IT security.
-It analyzes risks, develops evaluation criteria, and promotes the secure use of AI systems in security-critical areas.
+The Federal Office for Information Security (BSI) examines attack scenarios, security risks, and protection measures for AI systems.
+It develops evaluation criteria, methods, and recommendations for the secure use of AI in security-critical areas.

 Source: Bundesamt für Sicherheit in der Informationstechnik